niyamat-ansari/skinn-perfume/README.md

 **Niyamatulla Ansari**

-Built as a frontend placement assignment for **Acdyon Technologies**.
+Built as a frontend placement assignment for **AcdyOn Technologies**.